infrafast/piwebpool/README.md

 CONFIGURATION
-    By defaut, (as described in configuration.php), you should cable as following: pump relay on GPIO pin 11, to replace the scheduler in your electric case your first treatment device relay on pin 16, pin 12 is reserved for a second treatment device on pin 15 you should connect a relay that will control a power voltage contactor (to connect a
+    By defaut, (as described in configuration.php), you should cable as following: pump relay on GPIO pin 11, to replace the scheduler in your electric case your first treatment device relay will be connected to pin 16, pin 12 is reserved for a second treatment device on pin 15 you should connect a relay that will control a power voltage contactor (to connect a